sebelga/gstore-node/README.md

    - properties type validation
    - properties value validation
    - queries shortcuts
-   - pre & post hooks on methods (wip)
+   - pre & post Middlewares (hooks)
-   - custom methods for models (wip)
+   - custom methods on entity

 This library is still in in active development (**no release yet**).